suxuekun/libpyiotcloud/README.md

        A. Register device manually or via QR code (QR code registration via mobile apps only)
        B. Control device remotely (restart, stop, start) and view device properties including last active time
        C. Configure and track location of a device (or a fleet of devices) via Google Maps (latitude, longitude)
-       D. Update firmware of a device over-the-air (OTA) for a fleet of devices (can be a mixed of online or offline devices)
+       D. Update firmware of a device (or fleet of devices) remotely over-the-air (OTA) - can be a mixed of online or offline devices
        E. Organize devices into groups of devices for bulk/fleet-wide operations or for organizing several devices
        F. View device-sensor hierarchy tree and devices configurations summary
        *  Configure and manage organization-owned devices